membraneframework/membrane_sdl_plugin/README.md

 # Membrane Multimedia Framework: MembraneElementSdl

-This package provides elements that can be used ...
+This package provides an SDL-based video player.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).